Courtney Bryan

 Courtney Jamaal Bryan (born October 2, 1984) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the New Mexico State Aggies.
 He was signed by the Miami Dolphins as an undrafted free agent in 2007.

 He is the younger brother of NFL defensive end Copeland Bryan.

-Early years
+Early life

 Bryan was born in San Jose, California, where he attended Lincoln High School and was a letterman in football, basketball, and track.
 Now he works as a Sheriff at Santa Clara County.